tensorturtle/cycarla/cycarla-backend/README.md

 # Install Platform-specific Prerequisites

-Currently, Windows 10 and Ubuntu 22.04 are the officially supported OSes for the CYCARLA project..
+Currently, Windows 10 and Ubuntu 22.04 are the officially supported OSes for the CYCARLA project.
 Mac is not supported because CARLA can't run on it.

 ## Windows 10